 The indirect fired line heaters or water bath heaters have several benefits and can be used in industries such as chemical processing, power generation and oil and gas.
 There are several reasons why indirect fired line heaters are preferred over direct heating methods.
 This blog lists a few of its uses here:

-Environmentally Safe: Indirect fire line heaters use heat transfer fluid that can be heated using renewable energy sources such as solar, that in turn reduces the dependency on fossil fuels.
+- Environmentally Safe: Indirect fire line heaters use heat transfer fluid that can be heated using renewable energy sources such as solar, reducing the dependency on fossil fuels.

 Maintenance Of Indirect Fired Line Heaters